gabriellhrn/ghrn.me/content/posts/2023/08/unit-tests-for-aws-cdk.md

 ```

 We use `NewCapture()` and the matcher API (`Match_ObjectLike`) to capture a
 value from the template.
-In this case, we want to capture the referrence to the
+In this case, we want to capture the reference to the
 queue.
 In essence, the
 [ARN](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) of
 the queue that will be used as the value for the parameter `Endpoint` of the